-Long before civil unions or legalised same-sex marriage became a reality in Queensland, a newspaper reported on men marrying each other in 1930’s Brisbane.
+Long before civil unions or legalised same-sex marriage became a reality in Queensland, a newspaper reported on Brisbane’s secret history of gay weddings.

-But what a mecca for LGBTIQ immigrants our enemies always perceived Queensland to be.
+But what a mecca for LGBTIQ immigrants our conservative enemies always perceived Queensland to be.

-Longtime premier of Queensland Joh Bjelke-Petersen always warned of an influx of homosexuals if Queensland ever relinquished his guardianship of our southern border.
+Long-time premier of Queensland Joh Bjelke-Petersen always warned of an influx of homosexuals if the state ever relinquished his custodianship of our southern border.

-Alex Robertson, president of the local branch of the National Party in little Goombungee, famous for winning a 1976 Tidy Town Award, warned in 1989 of a socialist plan to build a Berlin-like wall through Brisbane, “only there will be holes in it to let the homosexuals through.”
+Alex Robertson was president of the local branch of the National Party in little Goombungee, famous for winning a 1976 Tidy Town Award.
+He warned in 1989 of a socialist plan to build a Berlin-like wall through Brisbane, “only there will be holes in it to let the homosexuals through.”

-Poor Alex inadvertently fat-shamed the entire heterosexual population of Brisbane who he obviously thought not as svelte as homosexuals.
-One wonders what caused him to make an automatic association between homosexuals and holes in walls.
+Poor Alex obviously thought heterosexuals too fat to fit through the same holes as homosexuals.
+One wonders also what caused him to make an automatic association between homosexuals and holes in walls.

 The Arrow continued, “Now they have evolved into a cult, with two main sects, one on the north, and one on the south side of the town, with the river dividing them.”